keymanapp/help.keyman.com/developer/17.0/guides/lexical-models/distribute/tutorial/step-4.md

 title: Step 4: Filling in package details
 ---

-In the Package Editor, click on the
-<kbd>Details</kbd> tab.
-You should fill in as many
-details as you can on this page.
+In the Package Editor, click on the **Details** tab.
+You should fill in as many details as you can on this page.

 ![](/cdn/dev/img/developer/120/lm/tutorial_distribute_model_details.png)